 Plaque is a soft invisible sticky film that builds up on your teeth and accumulates bacteria.
 If this plaque is not removed, it can harden then turn into tartar along your gumline.
 Tartar cannot be removed with regular brushing and makes it more difficult to remove plaque.
 When the plaque and tartar are not properly removed, your gums become inflamed, known as gingivitis.

 What are the symptoms?

 Gingivitis in it’s beginning stage is a painless condition.
 But there are some symptoms you should look for:

 - Gums that bleed easily when you brush or floss

 - Bad breath

-If you have any of these symptoms you need to step up your brushing.
-When people see bleeding in their mouth they tend not to brush that area or stay away from that spot that is bleeding.
-It is just the opposite, you should brush more.
-Be gentle at first the apply a little more pressure each day until you can brush without bleeding.
+If you have any of these symptoms, you need to step up your brushing.
+When people see bleeding in their mouth, they tend not to brush that area or stay away from that spot that is bleeding.
+It is just the opposite; you should brush more.
+Be gentle at first, then apply a little more pressure each day until you can brush without bleeding.

 If you are diagnosed with gingivitis, know that you can reverse it.
 Starting with good oral hygiene practices, scheduling regular visits to your dentist, maintaining a healthy mouth effects your overall health, you can make your gums healthy again.

 No matter where you are in your dental journey, there is a solution.
 Take action now before the disease progresses to a stage that is harder to reverse or more expensive to treat.